Smoking, chronic pancreatitis, male sex, being black, and possibly long-standing diabetes are risk factors for pancreatic cancer.

 These tumors are nearly twice as common among men.
 Adenocarcinoma of the pancreas is 2 to 3 times more common among smokers than nonsmokers.
 People with chronic pancreatitis are at greater risk as well.
 People who have relatives with the disease may be at increased risk.
+Long-standing diabetes may be a risk factor.
 Alcohol and caffeine consumption do not seem to be risk factors.

 Adenocarcinoma of the body or tail of the pancreas (the middle part of the pancreas and the part farthest from the duodenum) typically causes no symptoms until the tumor has grown large.
 Thus, at the time of diagnosis, the tumor has already spread (metastasized) beyond the pancreas in 90% of cases.
 Eventually, most people develop severe upper abdominal pain, which may also be felt in the middle of the back.
 The pain may be relieved by bending forward or assuming the fetal position.
 Weight loss is common.